Freaky/monotime/README.md

 ## See Also

+### Core Ruby

 For a zero-dependency alternative, see the core function [`Process.clock_gettime`](https://ruby-doc.org/core-2.6.3/Process.html#method-c-clock_gettime).
 `monotime` currently only uses `Process::CLOCK_MONOTONIC`, but others may offer higher precision depending on platform.

+### Other Gems

-[hitimes](https://rubygems.org/gems/hitimes) is a popular and mature alternative which also includes a variety of features for gathering statistics about measurements, and may offer higher precision on some platforms, but currently depends on its own custom timer implementations.
+[hitimes](https://rubygems.org/gems/hitimes) is a popular and mature alternative which also includes a variety of features for gathering statistics about measurements, and may offer higher precision on some platforms.

+Note until [#73](https://github.com/copiousfreetime/hitimes/pull/73) is closed it depends on compiled C/Java extensions.